jaccomoc/jactl/docs/pages/language-guide.md

 As shown, instances, when printed out look like Maps and passing named arguments to `new` is like constructing a Map literal.

-Jacsal also supports constructing instances by coercing a Map using the `as` operator:
+Jactl also supports constructing instances by coercing a Map using the `as` operator:
 ```groovy
 > Point p = [x:3, y:5] as Point
 [x:3, y:5]